hjs-spec/aip-judgment-sidecar/CONTRIBUTING.md

-"We welcome contributions to the HJS Reference Implementation.
-Please ensure all pull requests follow the RFC 9562 standards and include unit tests."
+"We are deeply grateful for the patience and support from James and the AIP team.
+Meanwhile, we warmly welcome contributions from the community to help evolve the HJS Reference Implementation together."